cyfronet-fid/eosc-search-service/README.md

 ### mock-dump-2

-Either use directly the jsonl file or transform the original using (assuming the file is placed in `tmp/000017_0`):
+Either use directly the jsonl file or transform the original using (assuming the file is placed in `transform/tmp/000017_0`):
 ```
+cd transform
-python transform/tsv-to-jsonl-1.py tmp/000017_0 > tmp/000017_0.jsonl
+pipenv run python transform/tsv-to-jsonl-1.py tmp/000017_0 > tmp/000017_0.jsonl
 ```

-Then, load such a sanitized dataset:
+Then, load such a sanitized dataset (shell again in the root dir):
 ```
 docker run --rm -v "$PWD/tmp/000017_0.jsonl:/mydata/data.jsonl" \
            --network=host \